 - Row the dumbbells toward the top of the stomach and squeeze the back at the top of the rep.

-- Finally, lower the dumbbells back to the starting position and repeat until all reps are completed.
+- Finally, lower the dumbbells back to the starting position.

 Make sure to maintain good posture through the movement.
 Oftentimes I see athletes who allow their shoulders to slouch forward and drape over the edges of the bench.

 - Place the dumbbell next to the bench and set yourself up.

 - If rowing with the right arm, place the left knee and left hand on the bench.
 Keep the right foot flat on the ground.

 - Make sure the back is flat (neutral) to slightly arched.

 - Brace the core and pick the dumbbell up.

 - Row the dumbbell up, keeping the elbow close to the body as the dumbbell raises.

 - Squeeze the back at the top of the rep and then lower the dumbbell down until the arm is fully extended.

 The most common mistake I see athletes make when doing One Arm Rows is not maintaining a flat back.
 The back should stay engaged and slightly arched – similar to the starting position of a Power Clean.
 Do not let the back round as this can cause unnecessary stress on the spine.